fastify/fastify/docs/Validation-and-Serialization.md

 fastify.post('/the/url', { schema }, handler)
 ```

-*If you need a custom serializer in a very specific part of your code, you can always set one with `reply.serializer(...)`.*
+*If you need a custom serializer in a very specific part of your code, you can set one with `reply.serializer(...)`.*

 <a name="resources"></a>
 ### Resources